syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 # Data labels in ##Platform_Name## Maps Component

+{% if page.publishingplatform == "aspnet-core" %}

 Data labels provide information to users about the shapes of the Maps component.
+It can be enabled by setting the [visible](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Visible) property of the [dataLabelSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html) to **true**.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

-It can be enabled by setting the `Visible` property of the `MapsDataLabelSettings` to **true**.
+Data labels provide information to users about the shapes of the Maps component.
+It can be enabled by setting the [Visible](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Visible) property of the [DataLabelSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html) to **true**.

+{% endif %}

 ## Adding data labels

-To display data labels in the Maps, the `LabelPath` property of `MapsDataLabelSettings` must be used.
-The value of the `LabelPath` property can be taken from the field name in the shape data or data source.
-In the following example, the value of the `LabelPath` property is the field name in the shape data of the Maps layer.

 {% if page.publishingplatform == "aspnet-core" %}

+To display data labels in the Maps, the [`labelPath`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_LabelPath) property of [dataLabelSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html) must be used.
+The value of the `labelPath` property can be taken from the field name in the shape data or data source.
+In the following example, the value of the `labelPath` property is the field name in the shape data of the Maps layer.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}